 Information coming soon.

-To get the most out of your internship, we would recommend that you commit to full-time.
-However, we appreciate that it is a voluntary position and you may have other commitments so we will accept applications from people who can only work part time.
+This varies by internship, and the details are set out in each vacancy, but the normal amount of time is three to five days per week.
+However, we appreciate that it is a voluntary scheme and you may have other commitments so we try to be as flexible as possible.
 Please outline your availability in your covering letter.

 Anyone wishing to forge a career in the charity sector whether they are undergraduates, graduates or those looking for a career change.

-Relevant voluntary or work experience is desirable but the internship is aimed at those looking for their first experience of the charity sector, so we do not expect you to have any previous experience.
+While relevant voluntary or work experience is desirable, our internships are aimed at those looking for their first experience of the charity sector, so we do not expect you to have any previous experience.

 As well as gaining an insight into how a successful team works and developing key skills, we will also provide a training session on CV and interview techniques to help you apply for future positions.